OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/outlook-api-requirement-sets.md

 ## Using APIs from later requirement sets

 Setting a requirement set does not limit the available APIs that the add-in can use.
-For example, if the add-in specifies requirement set 1.1, but it is running in an Outlook client which supports 1.3, the add-in can use APIs from requirement set 1.3.
+For example, if the add-in specifies requirement set "Mailbox 1.1", but it is running in an Outlook client which supports "Mailbox 1.3", the add-in can use APIs from requirement set "Mailbox 1.3".

 To use a newer API, developers can check if a particular host supports the requirement set by doing the following.